parkr/stuff/mirrors/podcasts/the-disastrous-relationship-between-israel-palestinians-and-the-un.md

  punishing experience in Somalia earlier in the
- 1990s, had yielded the lesson that we will not be implicated in judgments by the Security Council suggesting that such an obligation might exist, for example , by characterizing the conflict in
+ 1990s, had yielded the lesson that we will not be implicated in judgments by the Security Council suggesting that such an obligation might exist, for example, by characterizing the conflict in
  Rwanda as a genocide, we will not allow this because this will drag us into engagements that we do not wish to be part of.

+ AB: Eventually,
-Eventually, of course, because the Yugoslav conflict was unfolding on European soil, eventually you did have a direct intervention,
+ of course, because the Yugoslav conflict was unfolding on European soil, eventually you did have a direct intervention,